sapcc/vrops-exporter/README.md

 ## Design

 The exporter is divided in two main components, [inventory](#inventory) and [exporter](#exporter).
-The inventory is providing the resource-uuids (unique unit identifier) from vROps via a REST interface to the exporter
+The inventory is providing the resource-uuids (unique unit identifier) from vROps via a REST interface to the exporter.

 #### inventory